nkarni/meteor-stock/README.md

 # generator-meteor-stock

 A interactive Yeoman generator for Meteor projects.
-Allows the user to:
+Allows the user to employ their own naming to create:

-* create custom-named vies (with html and js files)
+* views (with html and js files)
-* create collections
+* collections (including a publication and subscription)
-* create routes (for iron-router)
+* routes (for iron-router)

+Users can also:

+* add recommended .jshintrc and .editorconfig files (based on the Meteor style guide)
-* create a directory structure (for larger apps):
+* create useful directory structure: